-Please note: Is the sunstrip you purchased from us black in colour?
-If yes, then it uses our ‘EZ Apply’ vinyl which is not suitable for wet installation, please dry install only.
+Is the sunstrip you purchased from us matte black or matte white in colour?
+If yes, then it uses our ‘EZ Apply’ vinyl which is not suitable for wet installation, dry install only.
 All other colours of sunstrips are suitable for wet application if desired.
 The following is provided as a guide only, if in doubt we highly recommend seeking professional installation – we are unable to issue replacements for errors caused by the improper installation or use of the product.

 Offer up the sunstrip to the glass, position and secure with masking tape.
 If you’re after perfect placement then a tape measure is your friend, measure and then measure again!
 Try to use key points on the windscreen that are symmetrical either side as guides to ensure you get the sunstrip level and centered.